Swan River Pedestrian Bridge Project Overview

-Around 14,000 people are expected to cross the bridge on event days when the 60,000-seat Stadium opens in early 2018.
+Around 14,000 people are expected to cross the bridge on event days.
 The journey across the bridge to the Stadium will feature landscaped seating areas and decorative lighting designed to enhance the ‘fans first’ experience during daylight and night time events.

 Other works include the construction of two approaches at both ends of the bridge, special event bus stands on the East Perth shoreline and full landscaping to both shorelines.